-Here’s everything we know so far about a possible Maniac Season 2 release date, including the latest statements from director Cary Joji Fukunaga and creator Patrick Somerville.
+Here’s everything we know so far about a possible Maniac Season 2 release, including the latest statements from director Cary Joji Fukunaga and creator Patrick Somerville.

-Will the Maniac Season 2 release date ever happen?
+Will the Maniac Season 2 renewal ever happen?

 Back in September 2018, director Cary Joji Fukunaga (best known for directing True Detective’s excellent first season) told Business Insider that he’s not interested in returning to the series, saying, “For me, I like to do one and move onto something else.”